iterative/ldb-resources/_README_draft.md

 LDB treats any expression that results in null, boolean false, or an empty objects as 'falsy' that fails the filter, and treats every other output (including 0) as 'truthy' that passes the filter.
 Any reference to a non-existing key immediately fails the filter.

-To understand exactly what LDB does in each case, it is useful to utilize EVAL and observe the result of  JSON query reduction.
-EVAL without --query simply returns the entire annotation:
+To understand exactly what LDB does in each case, it is useful to utilize command `EVAL` and observe the result of  JSON query reduction. `EVAL` without --query simply returns the entire annotation:

 ```
 $ ldb eval  0xffa97795d32350dc450f41c4ce725886

 0xffa97795d32350dc450f41c4ce725886
 {
-  "class": "dog",
-  "id": "1025",
-  "inference": {
   "class": "cat",
-    "confidence": 0.56
+  "features": {
+    "left-eye": {
+      "x": 318,
+      "y": 222
     },
-  "num_annotators": 3
+    "right-eye": {
+      "x": 340,
+      "y": 224
+    }
+  },
+  "size": "small"
 }
 ```